What is Continuous Testing in DevOps

 - Teams need to ensure that they are testing on high performing staging environments that are exact replicas of the production server.
 Configuring such staging environments will require considerable resources, bandwidth, and infrastructural investments.
 Doing this ensures that teams are going the extra mile to replicate the performance of the application in a production environment.

 - Developers and QAs must choose the right set of tools and automation frameworks for each layer of the test automation pyramid – Unit testing, API testing, and UI testing.

 There are multiple test automation frameworks available that allow concurrent test execution.
-One such framework is Selenium that is used for automating web application testing.
+Selenium and Cypress are two such frameworks that are widely used for automating web-app testing.
 On the other side, Jenkins and Travis are among the most popularly used CI/CD tools

 - QAs must also evaluate the test results carefully and look out for false negatives or false positives.
 This is because either of them can lead to disruptions in the production stage.

 - No matter what, there’s always a probability that the recently released build will misbehave or crash.
 In such cases, teams must have a proper roll-back plan.
 Developers must ensure that before pushing any code in the production stage, all critical data is backed up.